 per property tax account to be invoiced biannually (interim & final tax bills)

-$10.25 Detailed Calculations for Tax Adjustments requested by other than property owner - per property $27.00 Administrative Charge
+$12.00 Detailed Calculations for Tax Adjustments Requested by Other Than Property Owner (per property) $27.00 Administrative Charge

 Any unpaid fee or charge that has been added to the tax roll for collection purposes.
 Charges added to the Tax Roll.